bojand/ghz/www/docs/options.md

 ### `-n`, `--total`

 The total number of requests to run.
 Default is `200`.
 The combination of `-c` and `-n` are critical in how the benchmarking is done. `ghz` takes the `-c` argument and spawns that many worker goroutines.
-In parallel these goroutines each do their share (`c / n`) requests.
-So for example with the default `-c 50 -n 200` options we would spawn `50` goroutines which in parallel each do `40` requests.
+In parallel these goroutines each do their share (`n / c`) requests.
+So for example with the default `-c 50 -n 200` options we would spawn `50` goroutines which in parallel each do `4` requests.

 ### `-q`, `--qps`